balena-os/meta-balena/contributing-device-support.md

 - `recipes-support/resin-init` directory - shall contain a `resin-init-flasher.bbappend` file if you intend to install resin.io to internal storage and hence use the flasher image.
 This shall define the following variables:

-  - `INTERNAL_DEVICE_KERNEL_<yocto-machine-name>`: this variable is used to identify the internal storage where resin.io will be written to.
+  - `INTERNAL_DEVICE_KERNEL_<yocto-machine-name>`: used to identify the internal storage where resin.io will be written to.
-  - `INTERNAL_DEVICE_BOOTLOADER_CONFIG_<yocto-machine-name>`: this variable is used to specify the filename of the bootloader configuration file used by your board when booting from internal media (must be the same with the *FilenameOnTheTarget* parameter of the bootloader internal config file used in the `RESIN_BOOT_PARTITION_FILES_<yocto-machine-name>` variable from `recipes-core/images/resin-image-flasher.bbappend`)
+  - `INTERNAL_DEVICE_BOOTLOADER_CONFIG_<yocto-machine-name>`: used to specify the filename of the bootloader configuration file used by your board when booting from internal media.
+Must be the same as the *FilenameOnTheTarget* parameter of the bootloader internal config file used in the `RESIN_BOOT_PARTITION_FILES_<yocto-machine-name>` variable from `recipes-core/images/resin-image-flasher.bbappend`.

-  - `INTERNAL_DEVICE_BOOTLOADER_CONFIG_PATH_<yocto-machine-name>`: this variable is used to specify the relative path (including filename) to the resin-boot partition where `INTERNAL_DEVICE_BOOTLOADER_CONFIG_<yocto-machine-name>` will be copied to.
+  - `INTERNAL_DEVICE_BOOTLOADER_CONFIG_PATH_<yocto-machine-name>`: used to specify the relative path, including filename, to the resin-boot partition where `INTERNAL_DEVICE_BOOTLOADER_CONFIG_<yocto-machine-name>` will be copied to.

     For example, setting